 Slow-Cooked Dominican Chicken with Plantains and Mojo Sauce

 Tender chicken thighs simmered in a vibrant garlic-paprika sauce with caramelized plantains for a comforting, flavor-packed meal.
-This dominican-inspired latin american ready in about 60 minutes pairs chicken thighs, medium ripe plantains, olive oil for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 480 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This dominican-inspired latin american ready in about 60 minutes blends chicken thighs, medium ripe plantains, olive oil into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 480 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients